Vastupala

-Vastupāla (died 1240 CE) was a prime minister of the Vāghelā king Vīradhavala and his successor Vīsaladeva, who ruled in present-day Gujarat region of India, in the early 13th century.
+Vastupāla (died 1240 CE) was a prime minister of the Vāghelā king Vīradhavala and his successor Vīsaladeva, who ruled in what is now the Gujarat region of India, in the early 13th century.
 Although he served in an administrative and military capacity, he was also a patron of art, literature and public works.
 He, together with his brother Tejapāla, assisted in the restoration of peace in the kingdom, and served in a number of campaigns against Lāṭa, Godraha, Kutch and the Delhi Sultanate.
 The brothers were instrumental in the construction of the Luniga-vasahi temple on Mount Abu and the Vastupala-vihara on Girnar.

 Ancestry and family

 Vastupala and his brother Tejapala were born to a Pragavata, or Porwad as they are known today, Jain family in Anahilavada Patan (modern day Patan, Gujarat).
 Vijayasenasuri, a Jain monk of Nagendra Gachchha, was their clan guru.
 Extensive information on their ancestry has been drawn from literary works and inscriptions: in Naranarayanananda, Vastupala referred to Chandapa as his ancestor and this descent has been expanded upon in Prabandha-kosha and Puratana-prabandha-sangraha.

 Chandapa was a minister, probably in the Chaulukya court, where his son Chandaprasada also served as a minister.
 Jaishree, Chandaprasada's wife, bore him two sons, Sura and Soma, who became a jewel keeper to the Chaulukya ruler, Jayasimha Siddharaja.
 Soma's wife, Sita, bore him one son, Ashwaraja (or Asharaja).
 Later in life, Ashwaraja became a minister and married Kumaradevi, a daughter of Abhu, a Pragvata vanika and a dandapati (commander-in-chief) by profession.
 Kumaradevi was apparently a widow when she married Ashwaraja; however, this has been disputed.

 The couple had eleven children — seven daughters: Jalhu (or Bhau or Jalu), Mau, Sau, Dhanadevi, Sohaga, Vaijuka (or Tejuka) and Padmaladevi; and four sons: Luniga, Malladeva, Vastupala and Tejapala.
 Luniga died in childhood while Malladeva died after fathering a son, Purnasimha.